 Google as an Encylopedia

-Last but not least, you can still use Google as an encyclopedia to get simple facts, figures, and stats.
+Last but not least, even if you’re not a search engine expert, you can still use Google as an encyclopedia to get simple facts, figures, and stats.
 Unlike the old-style books, the information you find in your Google search will be up to date with the latest research and discoveries.
 You can find these sorts of helpful facts: “weather in Hong Kong” or “time in Toronto.”

 Now, I’m no statistician, but I think most people would agree with me that at least 90% of users are experiencing no more than 10% of Google’s potential.
 Now if only I could get my Grandparents to learn these tricks…

 Do you have other favorite Google tricks?
+Are you a search engine marketer with knowledge to share?
 Share them in the comments so we can all learn together!